opencomputeproject/SAI-Challenger/usecases/README.md

 OTG is supported by a variety of SW and HW-based packet generators.
 OTG has constructs allowing precision scheduling, multiple flows with built-in tracking, and much more. [ixia-c](https://github.com/open-traffic-generator/ixia-c) is an example of a free, SW-based traffic generator which supports OTG.
 It has been demonstrated to run at Gbps speeds ([commercial versions](https://www.keysight.com/us/en/products/network-test/protocol-load-test/keysight-elastic-network-generator.html) of ixia-c run close to line rate at 100Gbps).
 It runs as docker containers and has been deployed in the CI/CD pipelines of open-source projects such as [DASH](https://github.com/sonic-net/DASH) and [Ondatra](https://github.com/openconfig/ondatra).
 Tests written to run with a SW Traffic Generator can be run on HW as well.

 The preferred way to use OTG traffic-generators is via native snappi methods supporting flow-based constructs.
-However, a wrapper library allows OTG traffic generators to be used via familiar PTF helper methods.
+However, a wrapper library included with SAI Challenger allows OTG traffic generators to be used via familiar PTF helper methods.
 These create trivial "flows" of one packet to immitate the behaior of Scapy.
-The benefit of these wrappers is to allow existing, or even new, PTF tests to take advantage of OTG-capable traffic generators, using legacy dataplane helpers.
+The benefit of these wrappers is to allow existing, or even new, PTF tests to take advantage of OTG-capable traffic generators (SW or HW), using legacy dataplane helpers.

 To summarize, test-cases can send/receive packets using three approaches:
 * PTF Dataplane (Scapy-based) using PTF helper classes